MazeedahOloko/IMDB-/README.md

 The Internet Movie Database (IMDb) is the largest, most comprehensive movie database on the web.
 It offers an extensive database of movie, TV show, and cast information.
 The site was officially launched in 1990 and is now owned by Amazon.com.
 IMDb is an extremely detailed and rich source of film data that features top movies, news, reviews, movie trailers, showtimes, DVD movie reviews, celebrity profiles, and more.
 If you’ve ever researched a movie or actor, you’ve probably landed on IMDb.
 The primary objective of this project is to execute meticulous data cleansing processes aimed at achieving optimal data quality.
 The dataset was sourced from [Kaggle.com](https://www.kaggle.com/), a prominent platform for data science and machine learning enthusiasts.
 Kaggle is renowned for providing a hub where datasets, competitions, and valuable insights converge.
-The dataset I obtained from this platform forms the foundation of our project,, providing the raw material from which we initiate comprehensive data cleansing processes.
+The dataset I obtained from this platform forms the foundation of this project, providing the raw material from which we initiate comprehensive data cleansing processes.
 These processes are essential for refining and enhancing the quality of the dataset, ensuring that our subsequent analyses are built on a solid and reliable foundation.
 * Data set:
 [IMDB Top 250 Movies.csv](https://github.com/MazeedahOloko/IMDB-/files/12443692/IMDB.Top.250.Movies.csv)